Live in the West Region? There is now a referral approval waiver in place through March 31, 2025. Learn More

 What to Include in the Referral?

-When referring an Active-Duty patient, please COPY AND PASTE numbers 1-8 into the referral reason/order comment with the updated/appropriate information (missing information/incomplete referrals may result in delayed scheduling):
+When referring an active duty patient, please COPY AND PASTE numbers 1-8 into the referral reason/order comment with the updated/appropriate information (missing information/incomplete referrals may result in delayed scheduling):

 1. Most recent TBI date, event description, severity (please submit referrals for moderate to severe TBIs 30 days prior to inpatient discharge)